 Trailer created by Andrew Guengerich

-Possibly the most NSFW book trailer ever made, Girlvert… was the winning trailer in a contest a few years ago held by the Book Trailer Ninjas and judged by author Peter Straub.
-Using a montage of vintage 1970’s footage the trailer captures the essence of Blue’s memoir and its subject matter perfectly and again proves that the book trailer form has infinite approaches limited only by imagination.
+Possibly the most NSFW book trailer ever made, Girlvert… was the winning trailer in a contest years ago held by the Book Ninjas.
+Using a montage of vintage 1970’s footage capturing the essence of Blue’s memoir and its subject matter perfectly and again proves that the form has infinite approaches limited only by imagination.